jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 August Connect costs $49.99 and you can pre-order it from <a href="http://august.com" target="_blank">August.com</a> or <a href="http://www.amazon.com/August-Connect-Secure-Remote-Access/dp/B00RPM6UZA/?tag=jonsuhcom-20" target="_blank">Amazon.com</a> (free shipping).

-Although August Smart Lock still needs a lot of work, I trust it to make the proper software and firmware improvements to smooth out the wrinkles of its unreliability and connection woes.
+Although August Smart Lock still needs work, I trust it to make the proper software and firmware improvements to smooth out the wrinkles of its unreliability and connection woes.
 When I pre-ordered it, I knew I was investing in a work-in-progress, and I’ve accepted that in spite of my frustrations.

 It’s also possible that August Connect would improve connectivity and reliability since it’ll be a stationary device, and when it’s installed, more than likely rely on August Connect to pair with and control August Smart Lock as opposed to the phone.